Why do many Innkeepers Fear and

 removal tools, and a host of other standard features, which prevent hackers from

 gaining any access to your computer.
-Your computer uses 128 bit encryption, previously
+Your computer uses 64 or 128 bit encryption, previously

-only available to top secret government computers, that makes any private communications
+only available to top secret government agencies, this makes any private communications

-over your wireless internet or Ethernet connections, unbreakable.
+over your wireless internet or Ethernet connections, completely secure.

-All your data can be automatically backed up at an off site location; again using
+All of your data can be automatically backed up at an off site location; using a

-In the case of a burglary of your computer, there is a password feature that prevents
+secure line.
+In case someone steals your computer, there is a password feature that prevents a

 3. Confusion over hardware and software